Need a worktop that can stand up to the spills, bangs, and scratches you’re sure to make?

 Quartz Isn’t Overly Expensive

-Again, something the price of quartz gets blown out of proportion, so you might have heard the opposite.
+Again, sometimes the price gets blown out of proportion, so you might have heard the opposite.

 But in reality, quartz is about the same price as a mid-range granite countertop.
 Though that may still be a sum of money, it’s not more expensive than other similar worktops.